 Water is sugar and fat-free, making it the perfect drink to help wash down sugary food and drinks.
 Having a glass of water after drinking a soda, juice, sweetened tea, or sports drinks helps to eliminate unwanted sugars left behind on your teeth.

 Tooth decay thrives off a dry mouth, therefore staying hydrated is the best way to stop decay in its tracks.
-Your saliva is your number one defence to fighting tooth decay as saliva contains calcium and phosphate.
+Your saliva is your number one defense to fighting tooth decay as saliva contains calcium and phosphate.

-Tip 4: Eat a well-balanced diet with crunchy fruit and vegetables
+Eat a well-balanced diet with crunchy fruit and vegetables

-Consuming crunchy foods that also contain a large percentage of water are great for maintaining good oral health.
+Consuming crunchy foods that also contain a large percentage of water is great for maintaining good oral health.
 These foods stimulate the flow of saliva and will scrub your tooth surfaces, brightening your smile.

-Foods which are known to benefit your oral health include apples, pears, carrots, and celery.
+Foods that are known to benefit your oral health include apples, pears, carrots, and celery.
 Snack foods such as crackers, chips and sweets have no proven benefits for your oral health and are linked to deteriorating your natural enamel.

-Tip 5: Visit your dentist a few times a year
+Visit your dentist a few times a year

 A recent survey revealed that 65% of Australians have not been to a dentist in the last two years.
 Your oral health is important, so we should all be visiting the dentist at least every 6 to 12 months to keep on top of your dental health.